A model for global compactness: Acknowledgments

 The first author was partially supported by the Israel Science Foundation (grant agreement 1216/18).
 The second author is the recipient of the Maria Pogonowska-Proner award for 2024 and is partially supported by the Israel Science Foundation (grant agreement 1967/21).
 The third author is partially supported by the Israel Science Foundation (grant agreement 203/22) and by the European Research Council (grant agreement ERC-2018-StG 802756).

-The main result of this paper was presented by the second author at the \emph{120 Years of Choice} conference in Leeds July 2024.
-We would like to thank the organizers for this opportunity, and the participants (especially Gitik) for a stimulating feedback.
+The main result of this paper was presented by the second author at the \emph{120 Years of Choice} conference in Leeds July 2024, and by the third author at the \emph{Set Theory} session of the Annual conference of the IMU, July 2025.
+We would like to thank the organizers for this opportunity, and the participants (especially Gitik on the first occasion) for a stimulating feedback.